-The increases in cash provided by operating activities in 2018, as compared to 2017, and in 2017, as compared to 2016, were primarily due to a 21% increase in the amount of cash collected from our customers.
-This was partially offset by a 20% and 17% increase in the amount of cash paid to our employees, respectively, and a 4% and 6% increase in the amount of cash paid to our suppliers, respectively.
-The increase in the amount of cash we collected from our customers is primarily due to the increase in revenues in each period as compared to the prior period.
-The increase in the amount of cash paid to our employees is primarily due to the increase in our headcount in each period, as compared to the prior period, and the increase in the amount of cash paid to our suppliers is due to the increase in R&D and commercial activity in each period, as compared to the prior period, as previously discussed.
+The increase in cash provided by operating activities was primarily due to a 17% increase in the amount of cash collected from our customers, partially offset by a 19% increase in employee-related cash payments and the expense related to the IPR&D acquired in the acquisition of Rodin.
+The increase in the amount of cash we collected from our customers is primarily due to the increase in revenues previously discussed.
+The increase in the amount of cash paid to our employees is primarily due to increases in headcount, particularly in the R&D and SG&A areas, as discussed in greater detail in the "Selling, General and Administrative Expenses" section above.
+The cash flows related to the acquisition of Rodin are described below in the "Investing Activities" section.